- Rapid Reference

 Common causes of severe hemoptysis

-- Mostly diffuse alveolar hemorrhage due to Granulomatosis with polyangiitis (previously known as Wegener's)
+- Mostly diffuse alveolar hemorrhage due to ANCA-associated vasculitis.

 There are numerous approaches to hemoptysis.
 This may depend to a certain extent on local resources and practice patterns.
 This roadmap is intended to provide a general schema for approaching this, but it certainly won't be applicable to every patient.
 For example, if the bleeding is clearly coming from a known central airway mass, then early involvement of interventional pulmonology would be warranted (and depending on the location of the mass, intubation might be impossible).